+Figure 15: NEW Position (yellow dot) between two a reference points (red dots).

 Hydrographic and hydrometric networks

 Hydrographic data is commonly organized into networks.
 HY_Features includes catchment realizations for the hydrographic network of waterbodies, channel network connected conveyances, and hydrometric network of monitoring stations.
 The following sections first describe the individual network types uniquely, then describe how these networks relate to each other in the context of the overall HY_Features model.
 The main function of these network models is to allow an aggregate of hydrologic features at one scale to act as a single encapsulated entity at another scale.